Everything you Need to Know about File Management Systems

 Files, archives and documents can be labelled with barcode and-or RFID.
 Whereas barcoding is manually scanning one tag at a time from close proximity, RFID is scanning many tags at a time from a distance passively and manually.
 RFID-barcode systems support all of the capabilities of barcode-only solutions as mentioned above, including these additional benefits:

-Real USB RFID-Barcode Scanner for Check-in and Check-out and Folders-to Archives-Time File Location Monitoring
+USB RFID-Barcode Scanner for Check-in and Check-out and Folders-to Archives

 USB RFID-Barcode scanners feature a tag detection distance of approximately 4 feet.
 The vendor includes an extended cord so you can scan entire carts of files.
 You can also use the scanner hands-free on a desktop, where LED lights and beeps confirm each scan.
 The device scans individual files, stacks, bins, or boxes.
 This scanner also serves as an ideal tool for scanning archive box and file labels at a computer to transfer files to archive boxes.